A consistent and robust measurement of the thermal state of the IGM at $2 \leq z \leq 4$ from a large sample of Ly$\alpha$ forest spectra: Evidence for late and rapid HeII reionization: Resolution and Convergence Tests

-\InputFigCombine{Resolution_Study_Sherwood_With_G3_CITE_With_Residual.pdf}{170} { Here we show the effect of box size and resolution on \lya statistics by comparing these statistics for a range of simulations from the Sherwood simulation suite.
-All other parameters such as $T_0$, $\gamma$ and $\Gamma_{\rm HI}$ are the same for all the models.
-The flux statistics of our default simulation are sufficiently converged with regard to box size and resolution.
+\InputFigCombine{Resolution_Study_Sherwood_With_G3_CITE_With_Residual_Intermediate_z_2.pdf}{170} { Here we show the effect of resolution on \lya statistics by comparing these statistics for a range of simulations from the Sherwood simulation suite.
+All other parameters such as $T_0$, $\gamma$, $\Gamma_{\rm HI}$ and box size ($40 \: h^{-1}$ cMpc) are the same for all the models.
+The flux statistics of our default simulation are sufficiently converged with regard to resolution.
 For comparison, we also show the flux statistics using our \gthree + \citecode method.
-The flux statistics calculated for our post-processed simulation is consistent with that for the corresponding self-consistent simulation from the Sherwood simulation suite. }{ }
+The flux statistics calculated for our post-processed simulation is consistent with that for the corresponding self-consistent simulation from the Sherwood simulation suite.
+The difference between the \gthree + \citecode model and the self-consistent \sherwood simulation suite are within the observational uncertainty for each statistics (see \figref{fig:T0-gamma-best-fit-model}) All statistics are shown at \zrange{2.9}{3.1}.
+The shaded region shows the typical observational uncertainty for each statistics. }{ }

+\InputFigCombine{Resolution_Study_Sherwood_With_G3_CITE_With_Residual_Intermediate_z_4.pdf}{170} { Same as \figref{fig:resolution-study-resolution} except that the effect of box size (resolution is same) on \lya statistics is shown by comparing these statistics for a range of simulations from the Sherwood simulation suite.
+The flux statistics of our default simulation are sufficiently converged with regard to box size.
+For comparison, we also show the flux statistics using our \gthree + \citecode method.
+In this figure the resolution of the \sherwood model is same as that of the \gthree + \citecode model. }{ }